What are Cherry Angiomas?

 If you’ve noticed tiny red bumps on your skin that tend to bleed when they are bumped, then you may have cherry angiomas.

 Cherry angiomas are growths that contain broken blood vessels and are usually not concerning.
-However, they can be irritating, unsightly, and cause irregular bleeding.
+However, they can be irritating, unsightly, and rarely cause bleeding.
 At Advanced Dermatology we offer laser cherry angioma removal so you don’t have to worry about these bumps any longer.

 What causes Cherry Angiomas?

 The exact cause of cherry angiomas isn’t known.
 There may be certain genetic factors that make some people predisposed to get them.
 They’ve also been linked to pregnancy, exposure to chemicals, and climate.
 There also appears to be a link between cherry angiomas and age.
 They often begin to appear when individuals reach age 30, and seem to increase in size and number with age.

 They are NOT dangerous, unless they are causing irritation there is no medical reason to remove them.

 Laser Treatment Cherry Angioma